msdrigg/RayTracing/Plans.md

         5. Need this HEAVILY optimized because it is called nearly 5 million times each iteration
 3. Investigate algorithms for solving the hessian linear system
+    1. DONE, NEEDS TESTING
-    1. Use scipy.linalg.lstqs or scipy.linalg.pinvh
+    2. Use scipy.linalg.lstqs or scipy.linalg.pinvh
         1. TEST RESULTS: lstqs does not work. pinvh does, and pinvh is marginally faster as well.
         2. Unless pinvh fails in practice or can be majorly then we will settle on this method
-    2. Dynamic parameter positions depending on their variability
+    3. Dynamic parameter positions depending on their variability